spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

               ```
             * Set your Docker for Windows host as an environment variable:
                 * Open the Docker for Windows settings and check Expose daemon on `tcp://localhost:2375` without TLS.
-                * In your WSL shell, run the command:
+                * To update the profile with the environment variable, in your WSL shell, run the command:
                   ```bash
                   echo "export DOCKER_HOST=tcp://127.0.0.1:2375" >> ~/.bashrc
                   ```